 Taking things Forward – Training Opportunities

 The British Academy of Sound Therapy (BAST) has been developing courses to meet the growing need for ‘the arts on prescription’ since we ran the first ‘Therapeutic Sound in the Community Course’ in 2010.
-In 2019 we will be offering 2 different Sound and Voice Arts Courses;
+Going forward, we will be offering 2 different Sound and Voice Arts Courses;

 You can get involved with these courses by getting in touch.
 We hope to see you soon!